-A student should never take someone else's material and present it as his or her own.
-Doing so means committing plagiarism.
+You should never take someone else's material and present it as your own.

 - "material" means ideas, words, code, suggestions, corrections on one's work, etc. - Using someone else's material may be appropriate - e.g., software libraries - always clearly identify the external material, and acknowledge its source.
-Failing to do so means committing plagiarism. - the work will be evaluated based on its added value - Plagiarism on an assignment or an exam will result in - failing that assignment or that exam - ▶ loosing one or more points in the final note! - Penalties may be escalated in accordance with the regulations of the Faculty of Informatics
+Failing to do so means committing plagiarism. - the work will be evaluated based on its added value - Plagiarism or cheating on an assignment or an exam may result in - failing that assignment or that exam - losing one or more points in the final note! - Penalties may be escalated in accordance with the regulations of the Faculty of Informatics

 - Exceptions may be granted

 - at the instructor's discretion

-- only for documented medical conditions or other documented emergencies
+- for documented medical conditions or other documented emergencies

-- Exceptions may be granted - at the instructor's discretion - only for documented medical conditions or other documented emergencies - Each late day will reduce the assignment's grade by one third of the total value of that assignment
+- Exceptions may be granted - at the instructor's discretion - for documented medical conditions or other documented emergencies - Each late day will reduce the assignment's grade by one third of the total value of that assignment

-- Exceptions may be granted - at the instructor's discretion - only for documented medical conditions or other documented emergencies - Each late day will reduce the assignment's grade by one third of the total value of that assignment - Corollary 1: The grade of an assignment turned in more than two days late is 0
+- Exceptions may be granted - at the instructor's discretion - for documented medical conditions or other documented emergencies - Each late day will reduce the assignment's grade by one third of the total value of that assignment - ► Corollary 1: The grade of an assignment turned in more than two days late is 0